UTS-CASLab/autonoml/README.md

             self.model.custom_incremental_fit(x=x_i, y=y_i)
   ```
 Note that a predictor or preprocessor can multiply inherit an MLOnlineLearner to, by default, make the adapt method redirect to the learn method, as the two are usually identical for an incremental learner.\
-Any other multiple inheritances, e.g. MLDummy, are simply to aid with inclusions/exclusions in strategy files.
+Any other multiple inheritances, e.g. of MLDummy, are simply to aid with inclusions/exclusions in strategy files.

 ## Ideal Roadmap